 With Sands China Ltd.—our subsidiary company—Adelson and his company spearheaded the effort to fill the bay between the Coloane and Taipa islands.
 Adelson called the area the Cotai Strip.
 He then began construction of one of the largest inhabited buildings in the world—The Venetian Macao.
 To ensure the structure was stable, 13,500 steel piles were driven into the bedrock below.
 At peak times, 15,000 people were working on the construction site.
 Adelson set a three-year time limit for construction, which meant building needed to take place at a rapid pace.
 On time, the hotel officially opened on August 28, 2007.
 The Venetian Macao is twice the size of its Las Vegas counterpart, making it large enough to hold 90 Boeing 747 jumbo jets.

 Not finished with expansion, he opened The Plaza Macao in 2008, next to The Venetian Macao.
 The resort features The Four Seasons Hotel, The Paiza Mansions, and The Plaza Casino.

 Despite its successes, Las Vegas Sands hit hard times in 2008 during the global financial crisis.
 At one point the company was losing $1,000 per second.
 The stock price fell 97 percent within a 52-week period.
 To stop the bleeding, Adelson loaned the company $1 billion of his own money.

-Undaunted, he continued with plans to build.
-The Sands Casino Resort opened in Bethlehem, Pennsylvania on May 22, 2009.
+Undaunted, Las Vegas Sands continued with plans to build and opened Sands Bethlehem in Bethlehem, Pennsylvania on May 22, 2009.
 It has since become instrumental in helping Pennsylvania replace New Jersey as the gaming center of the Eastern United States.